-The Avenue was built in 1876 and described as a “handsome new throughfare” in 1891 off of Throgmorton Street, which itself was named after Sir Nicholas Throckmorton (sometime around 1515 – February 12, 1571).
-He was a statesman and diplomat and favourite during Elizabeth I’s reign.
+The Avenue was built in 1876 and described as a “handsome new throughfare” in 1891 off of Throgmorton Street, both named after Sir Nicholas Throckmorton (sometime around 1515 – February 12, 1571).
+Sir Nicholas was a statesman, diplomat and favourite during Elizabeth I’s reign.
 He acted as ambassador in France and played a key role in the relations between the monarch and Mary, Queen of Scots.
-He is thought to have been poisoned by his rival in the queen’s affections, the Earl of Leicester, after eating a salad at his house.
+He is thought to have been poisoned by his rival for the queen’s affections, the Earl of Leicester, after eating a salad at his house.

 211 total views, 1 views today